 10 Tips for Finding Ease When You’re Struggling to Conceive

 These tips are about helping you feel OK no matter where you are at right now – baby or no baby!
-One thing I learnt from my own experience is that it is so important to be OK along the way or years of your life disappear.
+One thing I learnt from my own experience with infertility is that it's so important to be OK along the way or years of your life disappear.
 It’s about finding more ease in the journey, trusting the process, and being able to look back and know you were true to yourself.

 1. Get informed